 By installing a rain barrel at your home you will:

 - Reduce flooding in your yard or basement.
-Rain barrels collect water that could otherwise contribute to the flooding of your property.
-The water collected can be used to water plants or can be released slowly allowing it to sink into the ground.
+Rain barrels and cisterns collect water that could otherwise contribute to the flooding of your property.
+The water collected can be used to water plants or can be released slowly, allowing it to sink into the ground.

 - Save money and water.
 Instead of water from the tap or faucet, you can use the water you have saved to keep your home landscaping healthy and growing through the summer.
 You will also reduce your municipal water bill.

 - Protect the Chesapeake Bay.
-Water stored in your rain barrel is water that will not empty into local streams.
-By decreasing the volume of storm runoff, rain barrels also help moderate stream erosion and the resulting pollution that is impairing the Chesapeake Bay
+Water stored in your rain barrel or cistern is water that will not empty into local streams.
+By decreasing the volume of storm runoff, rain barrels also help moderate stream erosion and the resulting pollution that is impairing the Chesapeake Bay.